deadcoast/gate/docs/system_prompt.md

 ### **Ritual + Function + State.**

-Your three-layer architecture is preserved and clarified.
+The three-layer architecture is preserved and clarified.

 ### **Machine-consumable.**